nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Class Number

 * Class Number refers to the tutorial class number of a particular course.
-* Class Number is not case-sensitive, and it must begin with 1 to 3 alphabet letters, followed by 1 to 5 digits, and end with an optional single alphabetical character.
+* Class Number is not case-sensitive, and it must begin with 1 to 3 consecutive alphabetical characters, followed by 1 to 5 consecutive digits.
+Optionally, it can end with 1 alphabetical character.
 Class Number must not be blank.
+* Class Number is stored verbatim based on your input, with case being preserved.
 * Here are some valid examples of Class Number:
     - `G11`
     - `T11A`
     - `SG10`
-    - `ABC12345D`
+    - `abc12345d`

 ## Student Number

 * Student Number refers to the unique matriculation number of a NUS student.
-In Class Manager, it must begin with the letter 'A' or 'a', followed by 1 or more digits, and end with a single alphabetical character.
+In Class Manager, it must begin with the letter 'A' or 'a', followed by 1 or more consecutive digits, and end with a single alphabetical character.
 Student Number must not be blank as well.
 * Class Manager uses the Student Number to uniquely identify each student in most commands.
 The Student Number is not case-sensitive. e.g. Student Number `A123V` and `A123v` refers to the same student.

 ## Command navigation